lindb/lindb/README.md

 ## State of this project

 The current develop branch is unstable and is not recommended for production use.
 LinDB 0.1(what will be the first release version) is currently in the development stage.
-Additional features will arrive during July, we will translate the JAVA version of LinDB currently used under the production environment to Golang as soon as possible.
+Additional features will arrive during July and August, we will translate the JAVA version of LinDB currently used under the production environment to Golang as soon as possible.
+The GO version is not only a simple translation of the JAVA version, but has been redesigned in many aspects.

 Once we implement the final feature and replace the LinDB under production environment with the Golang version, LinDB 0.1.0 will be released.
 At that point, we will move into the stable phase, our intention is to avoid breaking changes to the API and storage file format.